Gendarmerie D'Haïti

 Formation

-The United States invaded Haiti in the last half of 1915.
-The invasion followed the violation of the French embassy in Port-au-Prince by a mob that seized Haitian president Vilbrun Guillaume Sam, who had earlier fled to the legation owing to popular unrest, and "mutilated his body in the street."
+A United States occupation of Haiti began in July 28, 1915.
+It began after a Haitian mob attacked the French legation in Port-au-Prince and seized President Vilbrun Guillaume Sam, who had fled into the legation due to popular unrest.
+The mob killed Sam and "mutilated his body in the street".
 Admiral William Banks Caperton, leading the initial landing force, declared martial law and ordered the Haitian army dissolved.
 In the absence of functioning police, U.S. Marines assumed civilian law enforcement duties, but occupation authorities had already set into motion plans to raise a local police force with the Haitian–American Convention, obligating Haiti's American-established interim government to "create without delay an efficient constabulary, urban and rural."

 The Gendarmerie of Haiti was formally established in December 1915.
 It became operational in February of the following year, with Smedley Butler (then a Marine Corps major) assuming the post of commandant of gendarmes and the Haitian rank of major general.
 Officers, non-commissioned officers, and enlisted personnel of the U.S. Navy and Marine Corps were initially placed in command of the force, holding officer commissions from the Haitian government while retaining their United States commissions and enlistment status.
 The process for commissioning of officers was set out in the Haitian–American Convention: